Et-Tell: Comparisons with biblical Ai

 If et-Tell is indeed Ai, this poses a problem for defenders of the literal historicity of the biblical accounts concerning the origin of ancient Israel.
 The reason for this is that traditional dating schemes place the Exodus from Egypt and Joshua's conquest around 1400 BC.
 In this version of events, Joshua and the invading Israelites are depicted as conquering Ai, killing its residents and burning the city; however, et-Tell was unoccupied at this time according to the established archaeological chronology, and the later Iron Age I village appeared with no evidence of initial conquest.
 The Iron I settlers seem to have peacefully built their village on the forsaken mound, without meeting resistance.

-One proposal to resolve this difficulty holds that the Bible's chronology of events is actually accurate, and the biblical Ai is not to be located at et-Tell, but a different site entirely.
-Bryant Wood has proposed that Ai should instead be located at the site of Khirbet el-Maqatir arguing that the evidence for this site being Ai is stronger than at et-Tell.